d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 ## Exercises

 1. Is it possible to fine tune T5 using a minibatch consisting of different tasks?
 Why or why not?
+How about for GPT-2?
 1. Given a powerful language model, what applications can you think of?
 1. Say that you are asked to fine tune a language model to perform text classification by adding additional layers.
-Where do you add them?
+Where will you add them?
 Why?
 1. Consider sequence to sequence problems (e.g., machine translation) where the input sequence is always available throughout the target sequence prediction.
 What could be limitations of modeling with decoder-only transformers?
+Why?

 [Discussions](https://discuss.d2l.ai/t/9232)